hivesolutions/colony/README.md

 ## Features

 * Runtime modularity.
-* No restart required for deploying new plugins, updating or reconfiguring existing ones.
+* No restart is required for deploying new plugins, updating, or reconfiguring existing ones.
 * Simplified component model (easy to create a plugin, even easier to combine existing ones).
-* Capabilities: simple extension points which allow your plugins to take advantage of future plugins which adhere to the capability API.
+* Capabilities: simple extension points that allow your plugins to take advantage of future plugins that adhere to the capability API.
 * Dependencies: simplified dependency management, just declare the id of the plugin your plugin needs in order to function and the plugin manager will ensure your plugin only gets loaded when the conditions are met.
 * Most importantly, runs [Colony Plugins](https://github.com/hivesolutions/colony_plugins).